openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

 and are not named directly from outside, the presentation of an anchor from a use to a definition is always in the context of some named API point.
-Thus, no additional naming mechanism is required to negotiate the mapping of linkage parameters to specializations.
+Thus, no additional naming mechanism is required to negotiate the mapping of linkage selectors to specializations.

 > This is in contrast to other systems, where an explicit parametric type system is built into the descriptors used by the managed runtime